learn-co-curriculum/linkedin-for-research-and-networking/README.md

 >Hi [name],

->I noticed that [Company  name] is looking for web developers.
+>I noticed that [Company  name] is looking for [your target job title]s.
 [Insert something here about why you’re excited about the company and mention something specific that the company does that you think is great.]

 >[Insert part/most of your elevator pitch that helps the person who posted the job understand who you are] and I’m very interested in an opportunity where I can [insert something that you want to do that the company also does, like work with APIs].

->Would you be up for a conversation to talk further about what you’re looking for in a developer and how I might be able to contribute to the team?
+>Would you be up for a conversation to talk further about what you’re looking for in this role and how I might be able to contribute to the team?

 >Looking forward to hearing from you!